smiah069/helloWorld/latex-solution.md

 ===================

-We do not want to open PDF over and over again.
+We do not want to open PDF file over and over again.
 For that, we will compile the latex document in dvi and then in ps first.
 Once we are happy with the document then we generate final PDF file.
 For that you need Ghostscript 9.20 and GSView installed (for windows).